 In order to capture the highest signal to noise ratio possible, it is important that scientific cameras minimize any signal that's not derived from the sample.
 One contribution to this background signal is the buildup of charge prior to an exposure, which includes any light still reaching the sensor and thermally generated sensor dark current.
 To eliminate this pre-acquisition charge accumulation, most CCD and CMOS cameras clear the sensor one or more times prior to exposing the sensor to light.
-This can be done using a "fast" readout that is subsequently discarded, or using additional circuitry that performs a global reset of all pixel photosites.
+This can be done using a "fast" readout that is subsequently discarded.